chrisxfire/chrisxfire.github.io/content/notes/dotnet/classes/modifiers/modifiers/index.md

 ---
 title: "notes > dotnet > classes > modifiers > modifiers"
 date: 2022-02-17T20:57:51-0700
-draft: true
+draft: false
 ---
 # Access Modifiers
-publicAccess is unrestricted.
+`public` – Access is unrestricted.
-private Access is limited to this type in this assembly only. protectedAccess is limited to this type or derivatives, or derivatives in a referenced assembly. internalAccess is limited to this assembly only. protected internalCombination of protected + internal. private protectedCombination of private + protected.
+`private` – Access is limited to this type in this assembly only.
+`protected` – Access is limited to this type or derivatives, or derivatives in a referenced assembly.
+`internal` – Access is limited to this assembly only.
+`protected internal` – Combination of protected + internal.
+`private protected` – Combination of private + protected.

 <table>